-E-commerce has been steadily on the rise for years, but the pandemic has increased online shopping exponentially.
+E-commerce has been steadily on the rise for years, but since the start of the pandemic, online shopping has increased exponentially.
 Warehouses and distribution centers are responding by expanding their capacity to ensure on-time fulfillment and delivery.

 In response to increased demand, these centers are leveraging advanced EAM technology for support.
 By streamlining repairs and preventive maintenance, they’re realizing more production time, which leads to greater output.
 And that means more profitability.

-But they also need to think ahead to 2021 and their investment in new equipment.
+But they also need to think ahead to 2022 and possible investments in new assets and equipment.
 An EAM platform can help them plan asset life cycle strategies, for example, by tracking total cost of ownership (TCO) and comparing it to replacement costs.

 EVs will be instrumental in satisfying their company’s responsible environmental targets, such as reducing their carbon footprint or increasing their use of renewable energy sources.
 More than just an environmentally conscious decision, the move to EVs is definitely the way of the future.

 “With 88% of the largest fleets planning to purchase EVs in the next 12 months, and over half of fleets predicting to purchase at least one EV by 2021, the momentum towards electrification is clear,” states the Electric Vehicle Report, which measures demand for electric fleet vehicles.